sap-tutorials/Tutorials/tutorials/abap-environment-create-tile/abap-environment-create-tile.md

 ## Details
 ### You will learn
   - How to create tiles
-  - How to create Fiori Launchpad sites
+  - How to create SAP Fiori launchpad sites
   - How to add scopes for filtering apps
   - How to create roles and role collections
   - How to create role collection mappings